Financing Receivables and Using Vendor Financing to Improve Your Business Cash Flow

 Types of Receivables Financing Options

 There are a couple of ways it works.
-If you have a group of customers who owe your money, you can use those accounts as collateral to obtain a loan from a financing company.
+If you have a group of customers who owe you money, you can use those accounts as collateral to obtain a loan from a financing company.
 Then, when the customers pay their bills, you can pay off your loan.

-Pro and Cons of Financing Receivables
+Pros and Cons of Financing Receivables

 Accounts Receivable Financing Pros:

-• The financing rate may be less expensive than alternative loans or lines of credit
+- The financing rate may be less expensive than alternative loans or lines of credit.

-• Great for any type of company with cash flow issues
+- Great for any type of company with cash flow issues

 Receivables Financing Cons:

-• You need to have outstanding invoices to access receivable finance
+- You need to have outstanding invoices to access receivable finance.

-• Terms of unpaid accounts need to be carefully recorded and maintained
+- Terms of unpaid accounts need to be carefully recorded and maintained.

-• You may not qualify if you don’t have a stable credit history
+- You may not qualify if you don’t have a stable credit history.

 Accounts Receivables Finance vs Accounts Receivable Factoring